 Speaking of the Salish I am sorry to say that we had to leave before the celebrations began for their signing of the Covenant, and their coming adoption.
 Their representative was large enough I thought she would give birth right there at the signing, but luckily she held through.
 The baby will come soon though, and with it their official period of commingling will began.
 They have signed and soon the First Generation Concords will begin, it is an exciting time, and recording it will make me an ancestor to remember.

 Mother Tapeesa put me in charge of the children and it was exciting to explain to them the Covenant.
 To explain that the Salish would become one with the Matriarchy on a trail bases from the birth of that child to its death.
-They did not understand fully why the trial would end with that individual life, or the other First Generation Concord’s rules.
+They did not understand fully why the trial would end with that individual life, or the First Generation Concord’s rules.
 Why the Salish might wish to leave our great nation, or why we might not want them after a generation.
-Why there would be a choice at all to separate once we had joined as a family.

 But once I explained to them that the Matriarch holds no children against their will, and this generation would give us time to see if the commingling would be healthy for both nations I think they got it.